Having supportive and sensitive conversations with staff about their working arrangements

 - This should not feel like a simple 'passing on' of information, it should be a conversation between your staff and you as a manager

-- Below are suggested tips and prompts; on account of your relationship with staff, you may have your own way of starting the conversation – this is not intended to be exhaustive
+- You will find below some suggested tips and prompts; on account of your relationship with staff, you may have your own way of starting the conversation – this is not intended to be exhaustive

-- As the situation changes (e.g. changes to tiers, lockdowns) this may be triggers to have further conversations as people’s concerns might change
+- As the situation changes (e.g. as we progress through the government road map exit out of lock down), managers should consider if it would be helpful to have further conversations as people’s concerns might change

 - General conversation about the staff member, how they are doing